 ACE volunteer students building stairs on August 7th

-A volunteer crew of 10 from the American Conservation Experience will rebuild the trail in a sustainable way.
-What a valuable learning experience for these young adults (ages 18-25) who are exploring outdoor careers!
+A volunteer crew of 10 from the American Conservation Experience rebuilt the trail from the Craggy Picnic Grounds to the summit.
+This was also a valuable learning experience for these young adults (ages 18-25) who are exploring outdoor careers!
 They learn from mentors and NPS staff as emerging leaders in conservation.
 So it's a win-win!
-Trail work will be completed by mid September.

-The 65-year-old Visitor Center needs sprucing up.
+The 65-year-old Visitor Center will also get some sprucing up.
 The existing faded exhibits inside will be replaced by professionally designed educational displays to tell the story of air quality, weather, climate and vegetation in this rare environment.

 Unfortunately, the Blue Ridge Parkway (a unit of the National Park Service) has $517 million in deferred maintenance due to budget cuts.
 Meanwhile, the Parkway is the second most visited NPS site with 15.2 million visitors a year.
 It's free to visit 365 days a year.
 Many other national parks charge admission.